- Office Address

 Daniel Shoag is an assistant professor of public policy at

 State and Local Government.
-His research focuses on fiscal policy,
+His research focuses on state and local

-Ph.D. in economics from Harvard University in 2011, and lives in
+his BA and Ph.D. in economics from Harvard University and lives in

 For a complete list of faculty citations from 2001 - present, please visit the HKS Faculty Research Connection.